letoram/cat9/README.md

 minutes to wrap your head around.
 Among its many subprojects are SHMIF and TUI.
-SHMIF is an IPC system -- initially to compartment and sandbox media parsing that quickly evolved to encompass all inter-process communication needed for something of the scale of a desktop.
+SHMIF is an IPC system -- initially to compartment and sandbox media parsing that quickly evolved to encompass all inter-process communication needed for something on the scale of a full desktop.

 TUI is an API layered on top of SHMIF client side, along with a text packing format (TPACK).
 It was first used to write a terminal emulator that came